sourcegraph/about/content/terms/self-hosted.md

   <i>**Short version**: We have the right to collect Usage Data from self-hosted Sourcegraph instances, as described in our [Privacy Policy](/terms/privacy) and specifically listed in our [product documentation](https://docs.sourcegraph.com/admin/pings).</i>
 </span>

-We may collect Usage Data derived from your use of the Software to develop, improve, support, and operate our products.
+<br>We may collect Usage Data derived from your use of the Software to develop, improve, support, and operate our products.
 If we share or publicly disclose any information constituting or derived from Usage Data, we will aggregate or anonymize that information such that no personal data can be identified.

 <span className="tw-text-blurple-400">
   ## 5. Data protection